rphlo/karttapullautin/README.md

 Rusty-Pullauta supports a wide range of LiDAR data input file formats, namely LAS, LAZ, and XYZ files.
 The software includes advanced algorithms for filtering, classification, and feature extraction, ensuring that users can generate highly accurate maps with ease.

-Due to its performance and accuracy, with its powerful features and fast results, Rusty-Pullauta is a must-have tool for anyone willing to generate orienteering maps from LiDAR data to generate .
+Due to its performance and accuracy, with its powerful features and fast results, Rusty-Pullauta is a must-have tool for anyone willing to generate orienteering maps from LiDAR data.

 ## Usage